Austin Powers (character)

-Sir Austin Danger Powers is a fictional character from the Austin Powers series of films, and is created and portrayed by Mike Myers.
+Austin Powers is a fictional character from the Austin Powers series of films, created and portrayed by Mike Myers.
 He is the protagonist of Austin Powers: International Man of Mystery (1997), Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).

 He is a womanizing, hard-partying British spy embodying the Swinging London mod and hippie culture of the 1960s.
 Along with his nemesis Dr. Evil, he was frozen in a cryonics experiment, then unfrozen years later.
 The series' humor follows his attempts to adjust to the modern world as he continues to try to save it from terrorism.